srid/nixos-config/README.md

   - X1 Carbon: https://srid.ca/x1c7-install
   - Windows (via WSL): https://github.com/nix-community/NixOS-WSL
 - Clone this repo anywhere
-- Edit `flake.nix` to use your system hostname in the `nixosConfigurations` set
+- Edit `flake.nix` to use your system hostname as a key of the `nixosConfigurations` set
 - Edit `users/config.nix` to contain your users
 - Run `nix run`.
 That's it.
 Re-open your terminal.